Prylor/atomic-rider-plugin/README.md

 ## 🙏 Acknowledgments

 - JetBrains for the excellent Rider IDE and plugin SDK
-- The ECS community for inspiration and feedback
+- The Atomic community for inspiration and feedback

 ## 📞 Support